Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 ## When to Use OLR

-I’m a firm believer of tailoring your analysis and reports to your target audience.
+I’m a firm believer in tailoring your analysis and reports to your target audience.
 When deciding which methodology to choose, it is important to consider your team’s data culture.
 If the results are going to be shared with a wide audience that doesn’t have the contextual information of why a UX study (survey) was conducted, then I recommend choosing the methodology the uses the KPI that anyone reading the report can understand at a glance.
-My opinion is that the loss of model fit will be offset by the interpretably of the report.
-If the stakeholders must put some effort and time to understand the report, then they’re very likely to pass or just glance it.
+My opinion is that the loss of model fit will be offset by the interpretability of the report.
+If the stakeholders must devote some time and effot to understand the report, then they’re very likely to ignore it.

-I do think that OLR is a great methodology to use when the target audience is small group that you can collaborate with in designing the study and explaining the model.
+I do think that OLR is a great methodology to use when the target audience is a small group that you can collaborate with in designing the study and explaining the model.
 In addition, I would use it when the research question is focused on understanding the likes and dislikes of a specific group or subset of the population.